Human Universe (2014–…): Season 1, Episode 5 - What Is Our Future? - full transcript

 to make the darkness visible.

-In late June, Earth's most
+In late June, Earth's most northerly

-are preparing to celebrate an
+to celebrate an important turning

-important turning point of their year.
+point of their year.

 It's midsummer in the Arctic,